 There’s this family-owned hotel up in Anchorage that Nate and I love.
 We took one of our first vacations up there in the dead of winter (you read that right: Alaska.
 Winter.
 It was very cold) and were amazed at the hospitality we received.
 The hotel has a crackling fireplace in a spacious sitting area by the lobby, there are little refrigerators and microwaves in each room, laundry facilities on site, and an office with free computer access, free internet access and free printing (none of this “dollar for five minutes and 25 cents per page” stuff we encounter elsewhere).
-One day we even stumbled in from the cold bearing about a dozen fish we’d caught while ice fishing.
+One day we even stumbled in from the cold bearing about a dozen fish we’d reeled in from a hole in the ice.
 Instead of looking at us like we were looney tunes for tromping out onto a frozen lake, the manager kindly offered to stick our fish in the freezer!
 Best of all, the hotel had the best Belgian waffle maker on the planet.

 There’s one problem, though: the family that owns the place only has that one hotel.
 And it’s in Alaska.
 I love Alaska and all, but sometimes I want to go somewhere else on vacation.
 Nate’s pretty adventurous and likes checking out new places with me, but we both find ourselves comparing hotels to that early vacation experience.
 “This place is nickel-and-diming us,” he’ll say.
 “I bet they wouldn’t put our fish in the freezer.”